mcarter6061/FetchedResultsCoordinator/README.md

 Those two methods and instantiating a SimpleTableDataSource is enough to get a table view up and running.

-`cellReuseIdentifierForObject( object: NSManagedObject )` can just return a hardcoded identifier if the table only has one prototype cell.
+`cellReuseIdentifierForObject` can just return a hardcoded identifier if the table only has one prototype cell.
 This must be the cell's reuse identifier in your xib / storyboard.
 If the table has multiple prototype cells the method should return the reuse identifier that applies to the row for the given associated model object.

 The coordinator will use the identifier returned to dequeue cells, and it will call the cell configurator `configureCell` to give you a chance to configure the cell with the data from the object for that row.